psanan/petsc_configure_helpers/README.txt

 This repository stores PETSc configure and test scripts for various clusters.
-(Originally all at CSCS, hence the name of the repository!)

-To get PETSc running on daint
+To get PETSc running on Piz Daint

 1) Load up the modules you want.
 For cray, it might be okay to use the defaults (PrgEnv-cray and cray-mpich).
 You may also want cudatoolkit or cmake.